-- Volunteer your time so you can learn the exciting new developments in the field(s) you are interested in, not because you will necessarily go on and do research in the future, but because you will learn so much more about the real challenges of any field and about what is really exciting than you could glean in a class, by reading, or from talking to people.
-Volunteering is a great way to gain experience and earn reference letters, too.
+- Volunteer your time so you can learn the new developments in the field(s) you are interested in, not because you will necessarily go on and do research in the future, but because you will learn so much more about the real challenges of any field and about what is really exciting than you could glean in a class, by reading, or from talking to people.
+Volunteering is a great way to gain experience and earn references, too.

-- Don't expect to be paid if you have no experience; look for scholarships and other ways of supporting your time.
+- Don't expect to be paid if you have no relevant experience; look for scholarships and other ways of supporting your time.
 Building your future takes an investment of time.
 Approach every experience by asking "How can I help?
 Here is what I can do for you." rather than "What can you do for me?"
 You will get many more opportunities, gain more skills, and make more friends that way.

 - No matter what you want to do and be, learn to program.
 Programming is behind almost everything in the 21st century.
 If you can program, you have a skill to contribute to any organization (including any research lab).
 If you are committed, you can learn to program for free, for example from code.org or Outreachy (which provies scholarships for learners from underrepresented groups) or Summer of Code.
 If you are interested in robotics, learn ROS, whose open-source philosophy and world-wide developer community provides training for remote developers and proactively embraces diversity.

 - Whatever your gender, remember that women make up about half of the world and deserve equal pay and an equal place at every table.
 Behave accordingly.
 Now apply that to any underrepresented group; inclusiveness is up to each of us individually, as that is how we can change organizations and cultures for the better.